 - this must not create overcrowding - it may well reduce the Housing Benefit you get.
-You must tell Derby Benefits that you have lodgers if you receive Housing Benefit - your lodger will not have security of tenure like you - you will be responsible for legally evicting your lodger if you want him or her to leave

-If you are a secure tenant and want to sub-let part of your home, you must get written permission from the Council before you do so.
+You must tell Derby Benefits that you have lodgers if you receive Housing Benefit - your lodger will not have security of tenure like you - you will be responsible for legally evicting your lodger if you want him or her to leave permission from the Council before you do so.
 We will not unreasonably turn down your request.
 You have no right to sub-let the whole of your home.
 You will not be given permission to sub-let if you are an introductory tenant.